 Number of doses | 1 dose | 3 to 4 doses | 1 dose with boosters every 2 to 3 years |

 Typbar TCV, manufactured by Bharat Biotech Ltd., was prequalified by WHO in late 2017 and recommended by WHO in 2018.
 It is administered in a single dose and approved for children six months of age and older.
-Large Phase 3 efficacy studies conducted in Bangladesh, Malawi, and Nepal show that Typbar TCV is safe and highly effective, preventing 85%, 84%, and 79% of typhoid cases in vaccinated children, respectively.
-Additionally, more than 36 million children have also safely received Typbar TCV through country introduction campaigns.
-This vaccine can also be safely co-administered with other routine childhood vaccines including measles-rubella, yellow fever, and meningococcal A vaccines.
+Large Phase 3 efficacy studies conducted in Bangladesh, Malawi, and Nepal showed that Typbar TCV prevented 79-85 percent of typhoid cases in children 9 months to 16 years old.
+This vaccine can also be safely co-administered with other routine childhood vaccines including measles-rubella, yellow fever, meningococcal A, polio, and human papillomavirus vaccines.

 Uptake of the Ty21a and ViCPS vaccines in typhoid-endemic countries has been low.
 The Ty21a vaccine requires numerous doses, and the ViCPS vaccine has short-lived protection.
-Additionally, neither vaccine is amenable to use in children younger than two years of age, which limits the potential health benefits and prevents use in routine childhood vaccination programs.
+Additionally, neither vaccine can be used in children younger than two years of age, which limits the potential health benefits and prevents use in routine childhood vaccination programs.
 Gavi does not provide funding for Ty21a or ViCPS vaccines.

 World Health Organization recommendations and Gavi support